Dual-Timescale Spectrum Management in Small-Cell Wireless Networks: Slow-timescale Spectrum Allocation with Fixed User Association

 We develop an approximation for the average packet delay in the interactive queueing system.
-When AP $i$ transmits packets, its service rate is chosen from $2^{n-1}$ possible values which correspond to different sets of busy APs.
-Assuming that the service rate is constant during transmission of each packet, we use a M/G/1 queue with $2^{n-1}$ classes of packets to approximate the average delay in interactive queues.
-Each class of packets corresponds to a specific set of busy APs and service rates.
-The arrival rate of packets associated with pattern $\mathcal{A}$ (which includes $i$) is estimated as $\frac{p_\mathcal{A}}{\rho_i} \lambda^i$.
-From \cite{Federgruen-1988}, the utilization of the M/G/1 queue is
+When AP $i$ transmits packets, its service rate is chosen from $2^{n-1}$ possible values which correspond to different sets of APs with data.
+Assuming that the service rate is constant during transmission of each packet, we use a M/G/1 queue with $2^{n-1}$ classes of packets to approximate the average delay.
+Each class corresponds to a specific subset of APs having data.
+In a stable queueing system, the number of packets served per second is equal to the arrival rate in steady state.
+Thus, we have

-Evidently, a stable queue must satisfy $\rho_i<1$. \begin{lemma} The average delay of the M/G/1 queue is
+The average packet delay at AP $i$ can be derived according to the delay analysis for M/G/c queue with multiple customer classes \cite{Federgruen-1988}. \begin{lemma} The average delay of the M/G/1 queue is